Yair Ariel • May-5-2017

 In any event, a crisis is costly.
 They can ruin your business in the blink of an eye.
 Given the events of the airline, scandals need to make sure your employees are empathetic with your customers.
 In addition, make your customers king and queen.
 They come first always.
 Without them, your business would not exist.

 BEAM by EyeClick is the future of VR and augmented reality.
 The award-winning, innovative platform engages children through tailored games.
-BEAM helps early learning centers provide an immersive education while encouraging children to indulge in physical activities and work up a healthy appetite for learning.
+BEAM helps early learning centers (ELCs) provide an immersive education while encouraging children to indulge in physical activities and work up a healthy appetite for learning.
 Learn more about BEAM